I regularly receive emails from PMP aspirants asking if they have to pay any extra fees to reschedule or cancel their PMP exam.

 Please note that the PMI decides to refund for extenuating circumstances on a case-by-case basis.
 You will get a full refund if your case is approved; you will not get any refund if it is rejected and you must pay the full fee when you apply the next time.

 You can change or cancel your exam date at any time.
-However, you may end up paying a fine or the whole fee depending on when you do.
+However, you may end up paying a fee as a fine or the whole fee depending on when you do.
 If there are some extenuating circumstances, which are beyond your control, under which you are allowed to claim the full refund and cancel the exam at any time, but they are subject to PMI approval on a case-by-case basis.
 Do your best to avoid any issues t and aim to pass your PMP exam on your first try.